isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We try to resolve those using tools.
 Each rule has an **Enforcement** section listing ideas for enforcement.
 Enforcement might be done by code review, by static analysis, by compiler, or by run-time checks.
-Wherever possible, we prefer "mechanical" checking (humans are slow, inaccurate, and bore easily) and static checking.
+Wherever possible, we prefer “mechanical” checking (humans are slow, inaccurate, and bore easily) and static checking.
-Run-time checks are suggested only rarely where no alternative exists; we do not want to introduce "distributed fat".
+Run-time checks are suggested only rarely where no alternative exists; we do not want to introduce “distributed fat”.
-Where appropriate, we label a rule (in the **Enforcement** sections) with the name of groups of related rules (called "profiles").
+Where appropriate, we label a rule (in the **Enforcement** sections) with the name of groups of related rules (called “profiles”).
 A rule can be part of several profiles, or none.
 For a start, we have a few profiles corresponding to common needs (desires, ideals):